SOlaCoder005/ms3-ttt/README.md

 #### 3.1.2 Flow Chart

 Following the advice provide in Dawson's chapter on Object Oriented Programming; A basic algorithm for the TTT programme.
 The algorithm outlined the core actions that the programme was expected to execute.
-This can be viewd [here]().
-Once establishing an algorithm, the logical strategy of the project was investigated further through the use of a flow chart.
+This can be viewd [here](https://github.com/SOlaCoder005/ttt-game/blob/main/docs/readme-content/Algorithm_Psuedocode.pdf).

+Once establishing an algorithm, the operational logistics of the programme was developed further through the use of a flow chart.
 This process is expanded on in the following section.

 #### 3.1.2 Flow Chart